xaerochill/liquid-crystal/documentation/ROADMAP.md

 * Odd Egg

 ## Game Changes
+- [x] All three fossils from Gen I can be found by smashing rocks and revived at the Cinnabar Pokémon Lab
 - [ ] Scaling trainer parties with individual DVs, stat experience & nicknames
 - [ ] Wall-to-wall carpeting in your room
 - [ ] Items that act like HM field moves: Dive
 - [ ] Remove TM's from Game Corners and Marts
-- [ ] Add Old Amber, Dome Fossil & Helix Fossil and enable them in engine\events\checkforhiddenitems.asm
 - [ ] Move Pocket PC (mention LINK CABLE) to BILL's House in Goldenrod
 - [ ] Make [PCNY Event Moves](https://bulbapedia.bulbagarden.net/wiki/List_of_PCNY_event_Pok%C3%A9mon_distributions_(Generation_II)) available
 - [ ] Rework [Gift Pokémon](https://bulbapedia.bulbagarden.net/wiki/Gift_Pok%C3%A9mon#Generation_II) to make them more meaningful
 - [ ] Make use of the [unused Mew Trade](https://tcrf.net/Pok%C3%A9mon_Yellow/pl#Unused_Trade_Data) from Yellow to give a Mew that can be transferred to Pokémon Bank (OT GF and ID 22796)
 - [ ] Add music that changes at night
 - [ ] Decide on 7 mobile phone numbers that will be kept (Bill, Mum and Elm make 10) https://www.serebii.net/crystal/pokegear.shtml
 - [ ] Make grinding possible (VS. SEEKER)